Shubert Theatre (Broadway): 1920s and 1930s

 The Shubert hosted the drama The Blue Flame with Theda Bara in 1920, followed the next year by the play The Trial of Joan of Arc with Margaret Anglin.
 The Shubert also hosted several revues in the mid-1920s, including four editions of the Greenwich Village Follies and the 1923 edition of Artists and Models.

-Besides these revues, the musical The Magnolia Lady with Ralph Forbes and Ruth Chatterton opened at the Shubert in 1924, though it had a relatively brief run.
+Besides these revues, Shubert Theatre premiered the musical Red Pepper (1922) which was one of the earliest musicals to feature a jazz rooted score, and in 1924 it premiered The Magnolia Lady with Ralph Forbes and Ruth Chatterton; though both had relatively brief runs.
 The Shakespeare play Othello with Walter Hampden opened at the theater in 1925, followed the same year by the revue Gay Paree with Charles "Chic" Sale.
 Next, Emmerich Kálmán's operetta Countess Maritza opened at the Shubert in 1926 and was highly popular.
 Further hits arrived in 1927 with the musical Yours Truly, featuring Leon Errol, and the revue Padlocks of 1927, with Texas Guinan and Lillian Roth.

 Zoe Akins's play The Furies with Laurette Taylor was a flop in 1928, and Ups-a-Daisy had a short run the same year, with the then-little-known actor Bob Hope in the cast.
 The revue A Night in Venice and the musical The Street Singer both were staged the next year.
 Subsequently, Fritz Leiber's Chicago Civic Shakespeare Company came to the Shubert in 1930, presenting three plays in repertory.
 Walter Slezak had his musical debut the same year in Meet My Sister.
 The musical Everybody's Welcome opened the next year with Ann Pennington, Ann Sothern, Oscar Shaw, and Frances Williams; Sothern, then known as Harriette Lake, had her musical debut in that show.
 The revue Americana opened at the theater in 1932.
 This was followed the next year by Gay Divorce, with Fred Astaire and Claire Luce; this was Astaire's last appearance in a Broadway musical.